rcglamayor/UCLAX-WEB1-Beth/README.md

-# UCLAX Web 1 Project
+# UCLAX Web 1 Project Summer 2023

 This resource is a starter project for students in the UCLAX Web 1 course.